Cleveland, Ohio HVAC Trade Schools & Certification

 Belmont College

 Belmont College offers an AAS degree program and a certificate in HVAC technology.
-These programs prepare students to install, repair, and maintain residential as well as commercial HVAC systems.
+These programs prepare students to install, repair, and maintain residential and commercial HVAC systems.
 Upon completion, graduates can take up roles such as maintenance technician, service technician, ventilation, heating, and air conditioning technician, controls technician, furnace equipment installer, and heat pump installer or mechanic.

-The associate in applied science degree consists of 63 to 64 credit-hours.
+The associate in applied science degree consists of 64 to 65 credit-hours.
 Sample some of the coursework in the curriculum: A/C system maintenance, workplace safety, A/C and heating troubleshooting, refrigeration service and repair, work sequence, hydronics and steam, assignments & clients, and heating and cooling fundamentals.

 The AAS program prepares students for a 160-hour internship with a local HVAC contractor, the refrigerant-handling License (EPA), and similar credentials.
 Graduates can expect to learn how to analyze effective and efficient systems, create schematic diagrams and blueprints, and test, analyze, repair, and troubleshoot components, basic industrial systems, and circuits.